 The program is hosted by the Center for Cross Cultural Learning, housed in a beautiful, nineteenth-century Moorish riad in Rabat’s sixteenth-century medina, founded by Moorish refugees fleeing Spain after the fall of Granada.
 The center is near the twelfth-century Kasbah Oudayas and the Ville Nouvelle, established by the French colonial administration at the beginning of the twentieth century.
-Your immersion in Moroccan culture is greatly facilitated through an twelve-week homestay with a working- or middle-class Moroccan family.
+Your immersion in Moroccan culture is greatly facilitated through a eight to twelve-week homestay with a working- or middle-class Moroccan family.

 Travel to the Netherlands to see the impact of migration on a host country.

 You’ll spend eight days in the Netherlands.
 Here, you’ll visit Moroccan immigrant neighborhoods and Dutch Parliament.
 You’ll meet with elected officials, Dutch students, NGO activists, and Moroccan immigrants to gain an understanding of migration issues from a variety of perspectives.